mefeozh/hello-world/1_unique_projects/orderbook-microstructure/README.md

 ## 📌 Overview

-An institutional-grade cryptocurrency market microstructure analytics terminal built with **Shiny for Python**, **DuckDB**, and **Polars**.
+A cryptocurrency market microstructure analytics terminal built with **Shiny for Python**, **DuckDB**, and **Polars**.
 The application ingests, warehouses, and visualizes high-frequency Level-2 (L2) Limit Order Book depth snapshots from Binance (`BTC-USDT`) with zero-copy analytics and interactive playback.

 ---